 To set up a pay rate template, click on 'Payroll settings' > ' Pay rate templates', which is under the Pay Conditions heading.

 This will show you a list of the existing Pay Rate Templates and will display the number of employees that are linked to that template:

 You can click on the number of employees linked to the template 'link' to see the details of all active and terminated employees linked to the template:

 You can click on a template name to edit it, or click 'Add' to create a new template:

-The pay rates that are not applicable to this template may be disabled – as you can see in the screenshot above, we have disabled the 'ad hoc' pay category.
+The pay rates that are not applicable to this template may be disabled – as you can see in the screenshot below, we have disabled the 'ad hoc' pay category.
 You can use the 'Select all' option in order to select all pay categories to apply to the template, or select none if you click it again:

 Applying Pay Rate Templates to Employees

 Once Pay Rate Templates are set up, they may be applied to both new employees (via the employee wizard)

 ...or existing employees (via the 'Pay run defaults' or 'Pay rates' pages in the employee settings):